What shells and objects can I find on Buzzards Bay’s beaches?

 7. Moon snails

 The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: pink, cream, and orange, swirled with dark blue and purple.
 The carnivorous snails that live within can live as long as 15 years, and grow shells as large as 7 inches long in that time.
-What’s more, a snail’s body can be up to two or three times larger than its shell— making them a real treat for kids to examine.
+What’s more, a snail’s body can inflate up to four times the size of its shell— making them a real treat for kids to examine.
 You’ll find these snails primarily in calm, sandy bays and beaches.
 In the summer, you may also find “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.

 Moon snails are also the reason you may find other shells on the beach with perfectly round holes in them, often near the hinge— perfectly placed to make into jewelry!
 Moon snails use a long tongue-like structure called a radula, along with a potent acid, to drill these holes while hunting other shellfish.